Canadian Pacific Railway: Freight trains

-Soo Line 6022, an EMD SD60, pulls a train through Wisconsin Dells, WI, June 20, 2004.
+Soo Line 6022, an EMD SD60, pulls a train through Wisconsin Dells, Wisconsin, June 20, 2004.

 Over half of CP's freight traffic is in grain (24% of 2016 freight revenue), intermodal freight (22%), and coal (10%) and the vast majority of its profits are made in western Canada.
 A major shift in trade from the Atlantic to the Pacific has caused serious drops in CPR's wheat shipments through Thunder Bay.
 It also ships chemicals and plastics (12% of 2016 revenue), automotive parts and assembled automobiles (6%), potash (6%), sulphur and other fertilizers (5%), forest products (5%), and various other products (11%).
 The busiest part of its railway network is along its main line between Calgary and Vancouver.
 Since 1970, coal has become a major commodity hauled by CPR.
 Coal is shipped in unit trains from coal mines in the mountains, including Sparwood, British Columbia, to terminals at Roberts Bank and North Vancouver, from where it is then shipped to Japan.

 Grain is hauled by the CPR from the prairies to ports at Thunder Bay (the former cities of Fort William and Port Arthur), Quebec City and Vancouver, where it is then shipped overseas.
 The traditional winter export port was Saint John, New Brunswick, when ice closed the St. Lawrence River.
-Grain has always been a significant commodity hauled by the CPR; between 1905 and 1909, the CPR double-tracked its section of track between Fort William, Ontario (part of present-day Thunder Bay) and Winnipeg to facilitate grain shipments.
+Grain has always been a significant commodity hauled by the CPR; between 1905 and 1909, the CPR double-tracked its section of track between Fort William (part of present-day Thunder Bay) and Winnipeg to facilitate grain shipments.
 For several decades this was the only long stretch of double-track mainline outside of urban areas on the CPR.
 Today, though the Thunder Bay-Winnipeg section is now single tracked, the CPR still has two long distance double track lines serving rural areas, including a 75 mi stretch between Kent, British Columbia, and Vancouver which follows the Fraser River into the Coast Mountains, as well as the Canadian Pacific Winchester Sub, a 100 mi stretch of double track mainline which runs from Smiths Falls, Ontario, through downtown Montreal which runs through many rural farming communities.
 However, CPR was, as of 2020, partially dismantling the stretch of double track mainline on the Winchester Sub.